syncfusion/blazor-docs/src/charts/bullet-chart/axis-customization.md

 ---
-title: "Axis Customization in Blazor Bullet Chart component | Syncfusion"
+title: "Axis Customization in the Blazor Bullet Chart component | Syncfusion"

 component: "Bullet Chart"

-description: "Learn here all about axis customization of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about the axis customization of the Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

-# Axis Customization in Blazor Bullet Chart (SfBulletChart)
+# Axis Customization in the Blazor Bullet Chart (SfBulletChart)

 ## MajorTickLines and MinorTickLines Customization

-Following properties can be used to customize major and minor ticklines.
+The following properties can be used to customize MajorTicklines and MinorTicklines.

-* **Width** - Specifies the width of ticklines.
+* **Width** - Specifies the width of the ticklines.
-* **Height** - Specifies the height of ticklines.
+* **Height** - Specifies the height of the ticklines.
-* **Color** - Specifies the color of ticklines.
+* **Color** - Specifies the color of the ticklines.
-* **EnableRangeColor** - Specifies the color of ticklines and represents the color from corresponding range colors.
+* **EnableRangeColor** - Specifies the color of the ticklines and represents the color from corresponding range colors.

 ```csharp
 @using Syncfusion.Blazor.Charts